fbpx

 Highlights

-• Meet local Maya families and learn how to make your own tortillas and dine on a pibil feast baked underground.
+• Meet local Maya families, learn how to make your own tortillas and dine on a pibil feast – a traditional Maya cooking method in which pork is slow-cooked underground.

 Itinerary